 Denotes an implicit replication state when GT.M attempts to keep replication working even if run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file cause GT.M to turn journaling off.
 Even with journaling turned off, the Source Server attempts to continue replication using the records available in the replication journal pool.
-In this state, replication can only continue as long as all the information it needs is in the replication journal pool.
-Events such as an operationally significant change on the replicating instance(s) or communication problems are likely to cause the Source Server to need information older than that in the replication journal pool and because it cannot look for that information in journal files, at that point the Source Server shuts down.
+In this state, replication can only continue as long as all the information it needs is in the replication problems are likely to cause the Source Server to need information older than that in the replication journal pool and because it cannot look for that information in journal files, at that point the Source Server shuts down.